 Accidents Among Offshore Energy Workers

-The Deadly Nature of Asbestos on Oil Rigs
+The Deadly Nature of Asbestos in the Oil and Gas Industry

 Since the 1930’s, many companies used asbestos in a variety of ways even after discovering that asbestos has the potential to result in mesothelioma (one of several deadly types of illnesses) Laws have since been created to prevent the use of asbestos so that less workers will perish from exposure to the deadly material, but there is still a risk that workers might be exposed to asbestos without being aware that the encounter has even occurred.